Why Growing a Potato Patch Is Important for Survival

 This post may contain affiliate links at no cost to you.
 Read my very boring disclosure for more information.

-Potatoes can be grown year-round, stored long-term in their complete form, provide endless seed potatoes, versatile in dishes, and are delicious.
+Potatoes can be grown year-round, stored long-term in their complete form, provide endless seed potatoes, are versatile in dishes, and are delicious.

 Let’s learn more about why growing a potato patch is important for survival.